lmartinh/QR-reader-module/README.md

 # QR-reader-module
-Simple QR reader library with CameraX
+Simple QR reader library with CameraX and Zxing